Famous Idaho Potato Bowl Prediction, Idaho vs. Colorado State Game Preview, History, Scores

 But it’s held on for 20 years and has occasionally been entertaining, with nine of the 19 decided by a touchdown or less.
 This was supposed to be the MAC vs. the Mountain West, but it was rigged so Idaho could be in a bowl called the Idaho Bowl.
 It would be rude of you to not attend the anniversary party.

 – Thanks, Idaho.
 Now bu-bye.
-The University of Idaho will play college football in 2017, but it’s not going to be doing in the Sun Belt, and it’s not going to be in the FBS.
+The University of Idaho will play college football in 2017, but after that, it’s off to the FCS.
 But it got to close out its current run with a big middle finger to the rest of the college football world, coming up with its first winning season since 2009, and just its second since 1999.

 – The two teams are playing well.
 Colorado State got past a rough first part of the season going 3-4 with a tough part of the slate to run, and it rolled winning four of the last five.
 Idaho ripped through the Sun Belt over the second half of the season, winning four straight and six of the last seven.